Why marine spatial planning?

 What are the outputs of marine spatial planning?

-The marine spatial planning process results in a comprehensive plan or vision for a marine area.
+The marine spatial planning process should result in a spatial vision and a comprehensive management plan for a marine area.
 Marine spatial planning is one element of ocean or sea use management; zoning plans and regulations are one of a set of management actions for implementing marine spatial planning.
 Zoning plans can then guide the granting or denial of individual permits for the use of marine space.

 Why marine spatial 'management' and not only 'planning'?